Yijia-Chen/Yijia-Chen.github.io/content/about/index.md

 ---

-In a past life, I once dropped out of college to lead the backend team of a Series A SaaS company, tried to found a health tech startup, and also did engineering and statistical ML in many unrelated industries.
+In a past life, I once dropped out to lead the backend team of a Series A SaaS company, founded a health tech startup, and also had multiple engineering and ML roles.
+Among my side projects, I once built a popular medical information and raised a small relief fund for Ethiopian children who starved during the first months of covid.

-Some other interests of mine include cosmology, biotech, political philosophy, and (a non-orthodox branch of) effective altruism.
+Some other interests of mine include cosmology, biotech, game theory, and (a non-orthodox branch of) effective altruism.
 I am also a bibliophage.

 Reach out if you are dope and we share a significant interest or problem.
 If you happen to also be in San Francisco Bay Area, I may buy you a coffee.